-If staff members have any concerns about a learner, this must be referred to the DSL or Deputy DSL as soon as possible.
+If staff members have any concerns about a learner, this must be referred to the DSLs as soon as possible.
 They will assess the severity of the concern.

 It is recommended that staff complete the Safeguarding Disclosure Form.
 Options can include referral to external specialist services or pastoral support and local monitoring.
 Providing early help is more effective in promoting the welfare of children and adults than reacting later.